heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 The main contribution from paper is a strategy they call contrastive tuning.
 It consists of only tuning the text tower while using a pre-trained image backbone.
-This is called locked-image tuning because the image tower is frozen during training (locked).
+This is called locked-image tuning because the image tower is frozen (locked) during training.

 This achieves better results than from scratch training like CLIP.